abderrahimlouay/My_Bash_Scripts_lib/README.md

 ---

-## Contribution
+## Contributing

-If you have useful Bash scripts you'd like to share or improvements to existing ones, feel free to open a pull request or issue.
+If you have useful Bash scripts you'd like to share or improvements to existing ones, feel free to open an issue or submit a pull request.